bitExpert/adroit/README.md

 Actions
 -------

-Actions come in two flavours as well: The SimpleForwardAction (\bitExpert\Adroit\Action\SimpleForwardAction) which will always return the defined responder no matter what.
-In case you want to implement your own action logic (who does not want that?) extend the \bitExpert\Adroit\Action\AbstractAction base class and simply implement the execute() method.
-In case you need some more customizations implement the \bitExpert\Adroit\Action\Action interface.
+In case you want to implement your own action logic (who does not want that?) you may use any callable following the signature of the [Action](src/bitExpert/Adroit/Action/Action.php) interface or create your own Action class and implement the interface.

-You may also use simple Closures as Actions in case you need to implement something really fast.

-Action classes are allowed to either return a DomainPayload object (\bitExpert\Adroit\Domain\DomainPayload) or an PSR-7 response object implementing the \Psr\Http\Message\ResponseInterface interface.
-By default you should aim to return a DomainPayload object.
+Action classes are allowed to either return an object which implements the [Payload](src/bitExpert/Adroit/Domain/Payload.php) interface or an PSR-7 response object implementing the \Psr\Http\Message\ResponseInterface interface.
+By default you should aim to return a
+Payload object.
 The PSR-7 response might come in handy when you have to deal with file downloads where you most likely not want to read the file in your action class, push the content to the responder just to to write it to the response message body.

-The Payload object takes an $type  as well as an array of domain data.
-The DomainPayload object will be passed "as-is" to the responder:

 ```php
 <?php
 use Acme\Domain\CustomPayload;
 use bitExpert\Adroit\Action\Action;
 use Psr\Http\Message\ResponseInterface;